How to Create an Article Using the HubTool

 The Callout Capsule can be a great way to highlight important pieces of textual information in an attractive way.

-To include the Callout Capsule in a Hub:
+To include the Callout Capsule in an article:

 - Click its icon and reposition it as desired.